-5 NLP Techniques That Will Transform Your Life
+What Is NLP?
+5 Techniques That Will Transform Your Life

-NLP (Neuro-Linguistic Programming) techniques can be powerfully effective in changing how you experience the world—and, since our thoughts and feelings shape our reality, this means that these techniques can actually transform your entire life.
+The NLP techniques that were discovered can be powerfully effective in changing how you experience the world.
+Since our thoughts and feelings shape our reality, this means that these NLP techniques can actually transform your entire life.

-Here are five of the most impactful when it comes to changing your behavior and helping you manifest a better future:
+Here are five of the most impactful NLP techniques when it comes to changing your behavior and helping you manifest a better future.

-- Imagine yourself encountering the entire circumstance from an observer’s perspective.
+- Imagine that you can float out of your body and look back at yourself, encountering the entire circumstance from an observer’s perspective

 2. Content Reframing